Developing a Daily Eye Routine Image

 Regular Eye Exams

 How often should you get regular eye exams?
 This depends on your age.
 Children should start visiting an eye doctor at six months old.
-You should schedule them again at age three and once more between ages five and six.
+You should schedule them again at age three and once more between the ages of five and six.
 After that point, children with healthy eyes should have eye exams every two years.

 Eat Eye-Healthy Food